Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 Unless there's a functional requirement, mobile applications do not require a back-end server to which they should be authenticated in real-time.
-Even when such back-end servers exist usually users are not required to be online at all times.
+Even when such back-end servers exist, usually users are not required to be online at all times.
 This poses a great challenge on mobile applications' authentication.
-If because authentication has to happen locally, then it can be bypassed on jailbroken devices through runtime manipulation or modification of the binary.
+Whenever authentication has to happen locally, then it can be bypassed on jailbroken devices through runtime manipulation or modification of the binary.

-Insecure Authentication is not only about guessable passwords, default user accounts or data breaches.
+Insecure Authentication is not only about guessable passwords, default user accounts, or data breaches.
 Under certain circumstances, the authentication mechanism can also be bypassed and the system will fail to identify the user and log its (malicious) activity.
 Usually in this scenario, user's will gain access to sensitive functionalities, since the system will also fail to validate its